mco-gh/mco.dev/content/post/about.md

 Things I'm interested in:

 * teaching and learning
-* productivity science and hacks
+* productivity science and study hacks
 * computing, math, and puzzles
 * books, music, theater, and film